Fluently-Grad-Project/Backend/README.md

 >   - 30 days for users with 3+ critical reports
 >   - 15 days for users with 1-2 critical reports
 >   - 7 days for users with only low/medium priority reports
->   - At least 1 number
->   - At least 1 special character
 ----

 🚨🚨🚨 **INSTALL/UPGRADE PYTHON 3.6.12**